crashfrog/binfie-cookiecutter/README.md

 4) Dockerfile
 4) Optional "get started" stubs for WDL, CWL, Nextflow, and Snakemake
 5) Github actions that run tests
+6) README, LICENSE, CONTRIBUTING, CODE-OF-CONDUCT - develop in the open from day one
+7) Overthrow the tyrrany of the blank page with stubs for documentation

+## Packaging

+Binfie-cookiecutter uses pyproject.toml and sets your project up for:

+1) Building wheels
+2) Publishing to pypi.org
+3) Building a conda package and providing a bioconda recipe
+4) Building a Docker container

+## Workflows

+Binfie-cookiecutter optionally sets you up with stubs for Nextflow, WDL, CWL, and Snakemake.

+## Actions and Tests

+Binfie-cookiecutter sets up GitHub actions to automatically run your tests when you push commits, and to build your Docker container.

 ## Usage

     pip install cookiecutter
     cookiecutter gh:crashfrog/binfie-cookiecutter

 Now you have a bioinformatics project.
 Shell into the directory and run `make help`.